lastweek/lastweek.github.io/docs/notes/dynamic_linking.md

 ### ld.so

+ld.so is the dynamic linker/loader:
+The programs ld.so find and load the shared objects (shared libraries) needed by a program, prepare the program to run, and then run it.
+You can run `man ld.so` to see more details.

+ld.so is a program, after all.
+It is part of glibc library.

-- ELF's `.interp` section points to the dynamic linker, and here it is.
+- ELF's `.interp` section points to the dynamic linker.
+During execve(), kernel will jump to ld.so instead of user code entry point.
 - Related code: `elf/rtld.c`, `sysdep/generic`, `sysdep/x86_64/`, and more
 - Inside `dl_main()`, you can see how `LD_PRELOAD` is handled.
 - `GOT[1]` contains address of the `link_map` data structure.